JREAM/react-apps/README.md

 ## Deploy

-I normally deploy to Vercel but I'm using Github Pages at the moment.
+I normally deploy to [Vercel](https://vercel.com/) but I'm using [GitHub](https://github.com/) Pages at the moment.
 The npm package `gh-pages` make this very nice.

 At the moment I'm using [Vite](https://vitejs.dev/) and a minimal React setup.
-I modify `vite.config.ts` with the `base` URL set to `./` so that it appears on GH-Pages without a invalid `text/html` MIME type.

 These two items in `package.json` are part of the `gh-pages` npm package:

 ```json